-The provision allowing a movant for contempt to obtain a Notice of Hearing and Order Directing Appearance from the clerk was narrowed and moved to Rule 4(b)(2)(B).
-The provision is now limited to hearings on motions for contempt of an order to pay child support.
-For other contempt motions, the assigned judge may decide on a case-bycase basis whether a party should be directed to appear for a hearing on the motion.
+The provision addressing issuance of a Notice of Hearing and Order Directing Appearance for a contempt motion was narrowed and moved to Rule 4(b)(2)(B).
+The assigned judge may decide on a case-by-case basis whether a party should be directed to appear for a hearing on the motion.